formsend/nano/README.md

 ## GET: Live NANO Price

 Get current NANO price in USD.
-The price refreshes every 60 seconds.
+The price refreshes every 5 minutes.
 CoinMarketCap is used for price data.

 ```bash
 https://api.nano.to/price